lesgourg/class_public/classnet_workspace/README.txt

 This is a ClassNet workspace that can be used to run Class in the Neural Network mode.
 In this mode, the Source functions ST0, ST1, ST2, phi+psi, delta_m and delta_cb will be
 estimated with networks if the input parametersa are in a region where the networks are valid.
-To do so, pass the parameter "neural_network_path" to Class.
+To do so, pass the parameter "workspace_path" to Class.
 It should be set to your ClassNet Workspace directory, like this one:
-"neural_network_path":"/path/to/this/class_folder/CLASSnet_Workspace/"
+"workspace_path":"/path/to/this/class_folder/classnet_workspace/"